vitiral/novault/README.md

 ## I exposed my master password or secret file, what do I do?
 You need to change it, but you can probably finish your cup of coffee first.

-The truth is, as long as attackers don't hve BOTH your master password and your `novault.secret` file then there is literally no way on earth they will be able to do anything.
+The truth is, as long as attackers don't have BOTH your master password and your `novault.secret` file then there is literally no way on earth they will be able to do anything.
 The secret file contains a 256 character randomly generated ASCII string, which is required in order to be able to generate your site passwords.
 This means that as long as your secret file is safe, all the compute power on **earth** would require literally a billion years to crack your site passwords.

 If a hacker somehow gets them both, then you are screwed.
 Probably a good idea to generate a new one of both just in case.